Played across industries and in 40+ countries

 “Friday Night at the ER is a great game – brilliantly created.
 We leverage it very effectively to depict the interdependence across all departments and emphasize some of the core skills we want to infuse into our program…” Read more

-Kathleen Winningham, Senior Manager of Disney University Operations and Leadership Programs, The Walt Disney Company
+Kathleen Winningham, MBA, Senior Manager of Disney University Operations and Leadership Programs, The Walt Disney Company

 Get a free demo with your quote.